shashankg7/shashankg7/README.md

 - 👋 Hi, I’m @shashankg7
-- 👀 I’m interested in Information Retrieval, Bandits, Counterfactual Learning to Rank.
+- 👀 I’m interested in information retrieval, off-policy learning for bandits, and counterfactual/unbiased learning to rank.
-- 🌱 I’m currently working on Counterfactual LTR, off-policy learning, or learning from user interactions in general.
 - 📫 How to reach me: s.gupta2@uva.nl or 27392shashankgupta@gmail.com.

 <!---